-His noteworthy contributions to the field of vision correction include: developing the CustomRK procedure in the 1990s; improving the VISX Laser ActiveTrak technology; and providing ongoing ophthalmological educational programs to his peers as a lecturing member with ASCRS (American Society of Cataract and Refractive Surgeons), the American Academy of Ophthalmology, the International Society of Refractive Surgery, the Aspen Corneal Society, and the Excimer Laser Forum.
+His noteworthy contributions to the field of vision correction include: developing the CustomRK procedure in the 1990s; improving the tracking technology used in today’s lasers; and providing ongoing ophthalmological educational programs to his peers as a lecturing member with the American Society of Cataract and Refractive Surgeons, the American Academy of Ophthalmology, the International Society of Refractive Surgery, the Aspen Corneal Society, European Society of Cataract and Refractive Surgeons, and the International Excimer Laser Forum.

 In 1995 Dr. Haddad discovered a new method for improving RK (Radial Keratotomy), which increase the predictability and safety of this vision correction surgical procedure.
-Dr. Haddad’s method, CustomRK, became the preferred method of RK in the mid to late 1990s and was published in the respected medical journal, Ophthalmology Times.
+His procedure, named CustomRK became the preferred method in the mid to late 1990s and was published in the respected medical journal, Ophthalmology Times.

-In addition to his research and education contributions, Dr. Haddad took on a leadership role as President of the Michigan Keratorefractive Society in 1996 and served as clinical instructor at Wayne State University’s Kresge Eye Institute from 1988-1993.
+In addition to his research and education contributions, Dr. Haddad took on a leadership role as President of the Michigan Keratorefractive Society in 1996 and served as a clinical instructor at Wayne State University’s Kresge Eye Institute from 1988-1993.

 More recently, in 2017, Dr. Haddad was honored with a distinguished alumni award from Kresge Eye Institute for his contributions and advancements in the field of vision correction.